ubiqsecurity/ubiq-go/examples/README.md

 $ sudo apt install golang
 ```

-For MacOS, Windows, and other Linux sysetms, see the
+For MacOS, Windows, and other Linux systems, see the
 [Go installation page](https://golang.org/doc/install).

 ## Credentials file